oicr-gsi/vidarr/admin-guide.md

 TODO -- there is nothing useful at this point for workflow operations

 # Workflow development
-Workflow developers need to test workflows, install those workflows in Vidarr, and make use of them via Shesmu.
+Workflow developers need to test workflows, install those workflows in Víðarr, and make use of them via Shesmu.

 ## Building Workflows